 - Learn how systemic inequality shapes and is shaped by crime, law and justice systems.

 - Critique and analyze claims, data and knowledge about crime, law and justice systems.

 - Design and implement a senior capstone project that demonstrates effective written communication, ethical reasoning, and critical analysis.

 - Analyze the history and politics of criminological knowledge.

 - Describe how people and groups impact, engage, contest and remake legal institutions and ideas.

 Criminal Justice Studies is currently open to all students admitted through the University admissions process.

-View a flyer regarding CJ faculty office hours for Summer 2019.
+View a flyer regarding CJ faculty office hours for Fall 2019.

 Undergraduate Advising Center